-A summary of public comments received during the public comment period can be found in Attachment B. A summary of public comments received during the public comment period for the Annual Action Plan Amendment will be found in Attachment B.
+A summary of public comments received during the public comment period can be found in Attachment B.

 Summary of comments or views not accepted and the reasons for not accepting them

 All comments were taken into consideration during the development of the 2019-2020 Annual Action Plan.